 Volunteering in a soup kitchen (December only)

-All students live with French host families.
-Daily breakfast, 6 dinners and 1 load of laundry per week are included.
+All semester and summer students live with French host families.
+Daily breakfast, 6 dinners per week and 1 load of laundry per week are included.
+Accommodation for the J-Term program is in hotels.

-Luberon Valley, Isle sur la Sorgue, Gorges du Verdon.
+Luberon Valley, Isle sur la Sorgue, Gorges du Verdon, Arles & Saint Remy

 Has a unique Mediterranean feel, breathtaking scenery and nature